HunterGleason/DS18B20_water_temp/README.md

 - Repeated 2-sec: Problem initializing SD card, check SD is inserted, [formatted](https://www.arduino.cc/reference/en/libraries/sd/) correctly.
 - Repeated 1-sec: Problem parsing "PARAM.txt" parameter file, make sure it is present on SD card, named correctly, and formatted as specified above.
 - Repeated 0.5-sec: Problem initializing RTC, check that wiring is correct, and coin cell is inserted and at appropriate voltage.
-- Repeated 1-sec blinks during Iridium transmission: Modem failed to begin, check wiring logging will NOT continue.
+- Two consecutive 1-sec blinks during Iridium transmission: Modem failed to begin, check wiring logging may continue.
 - Two consecutive 5-sec blinks during Iridium transmission: Send binary message failed, signal at location may not be adequate, however logging will continue, make sure a line rental is active with Ground Control and the modem is registered with credits available.

 - Note that the built in LED will be held HIGH during Iridium transmission to indicate that it is trying to send the message.